OpenDSA/OpenDSA/RST/en/Background/Proofs.rst

 From here, it is simple algebra to prove that :math:`\mathbf{S}(n-1) + n` equals the right-hand side of the original theorem.

+We can compare the induction proof of Example :num:`Example #SumIEx` with the direct proof in Example :num:`Example #SumDirect`.
+Different people might think one is easier to understand than the other, but certainly the writer of the direct proof version had to discover an insight unique to that problem that might not be helpful or relevant when proving other summations.

 .. _nOdds: